ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 OFSwitch13Controller
 ####################

-* ``Port``: The port number on which the controller listen for incoming packets.
-This is a read-only attribute, and the default value is port 6653 (the official IANA port since 2013-07-18).
+* ``Port``: The port number on which the controller application listen for incoming packets.
+The default value is port 6653 (the official IANA port since 2013-07-18).

 OFSwitch13Device
 ###################

-* ``DatapathId``: The unique identification of this OpenFlow switch.
-This is a read-only attribute, and the datapath ID is automatically assigned by the object constructor.
+* ``DatapathId``: The unique datapath identification of this OpenFlow switch.
+  This is a read-only attribute, automatically assigned by the object constructor.

 * ``PortList``: The list of ports available in this switch.